mariana-oka/mariana-oka/README.md

-### Hi there 👋
+### Hey there!👋

 <img src="https://res.cloudinary.com/dk9mn4cvz/image/upload/v1672940885/marianaOka-frontenddev_dozppm.png">
-👩🏻‍💻 I’m a front-end developer with years of product design experience who is passionate about emergent technologies, social impact and building products that empower people.
-My main tools are HTML, CSS, Javascript and React.
+👩🏻‍💻 Hey there!
+I'm a front-end developer with a twist - I've got 10 years of product design experience under my belt.
+I bring a unique perspective to the table, and I'm always looking for new and creative ways to solve problems.
+In my spare time, you can find me binge-watching sci-fi movies or trying out the latest and greatest art exhibits in town.
+Just a warning, I have been known to sneak a few emoji into my commit messages.
+I speak HTML, CSS, Javascript, React and Spanish.Thanks for stopping by!

-- 🔭 I’m currently working on deploying my bootcamp projects
+- 🔭 I’m currently working on deploying an intuitive NFT minting platform
 - 🌱 I’m currently learning about XR and Unity
 - ⚡ Fun fact: I am obsessed with generative art